analytically/mapmailer/README.md

 (e.g. 'Customer' or 'VIP').
 For persons the job title field (comma separated) will also be used as groups (e.g. 'CTO, Customer').
 New and modified contacts should appear after 5-10 minutes.

-Copy the [CodePoint Open CSV](https://www.ordnancesurvey.co.uk/opendatadownload/products.html) (scroll halfway down, 20mb) files to the `codepointopen` directory in the same directory with the downloaded jar.
+Download and copy the [CodePoint Open CSV](https://www.ordnancesurvey.co.uk/opendatadownload/products.html) (scroll halfway down, about 20 MB) files to the `codepointopen` directory in the same directory with the downloaded jar.

 Start the application: